eclipse-keyple/keyple-website/content/learn/developer-guide/standalone-application.md

 It has at least one local smart card reader and manages itself the interaction with the user.

-In the ticketing industry, it is typically the software that runs a validator, a vending machine, or a control terminal.

 The diagram below illustrates the organization of a standalone application based on Keyple: {{< figure library="true" src="uml/standalone-application/component/Local_Application_Components_Overview.svg"